fishermanxzx/easytoairdrop/README.md

 2. Add WebSite User Data

-- go to https://www.easytoairdrop.com,sign in and login in
+- go to https://www.easytoairdrop.com, sign in and login in

 - hover the avator to export the user.json